Aviva Equity Release Review

 Cash Reserve

-The plan also offers a cash reserve of up to 50% of the total loan amount, allowing you to pay interest only on the withdrawn funds.14
+A cash reserve is a part of the plan, offering up to 50% of the total loan amount, allowing you to pay interest only on the withdrawn funds.14

-You’ll only be liable to pay interest on the funds withdrawn and not on the money in your reserve.
+You will only be liable to pay interest on the funds withdrawn, not the money in your reserve.

 This will help you avoid the interest that accrues over time from becoming unmanageable.